Mathematical notes for estimatr

 \[ \mathrm{CI}^{1-\alpha} = \left(\widehat{\beta_{2SLS, k}} + t^{df}_{\alpha/2} \sqrt{\widehat{\mathbb{V}}_k}, \widehat{\beta_{2SLS, k}} + t^{df}_{1 - \alpha/2} \sqrt{\widehat{\mathbb{V}}_k}\right) \]

 We also provide two-sided p-values using a t-distribution with the aforementioned significance level \(\alpha\) and degrees of freedom \(df\), which come from the second-stage regression.
-As mentioned in the table above, these results will be different from Stata in certain cases as Stata uses z-tests when small is not specified.
+As mentioned in the table above, these results will be different from Stata in certain cases as Stata uses z-tests when small

-difference_in_means notes
+difference_in_means

-There are six kinds of experimental designs for which our difference_in_means estimator can estimate treatment effects, standard errors, confidence intervals, and provide p-values.
+estimator can estimate treatment effects, standard errors, confidence intervals, and provide p-values.
 We list the different designs here along with how the software learns the design:

-• Blocked and clustered (both are specified)
+is not) - Blocked and clustered (both are specified)

 There are two subsets of blocked designs that we also consider:

-• Matched-pair clustered design (both names are specified and each block only has two clusters)
+is specified and all blocks are size two) - Matched-pair clustered design (both names are specified and each block only has two clusters)

 Note: if there are blocks of size two and blocks greater than size two, we default to the matched-pairs estimators described below.